Algorithms for interval graphs and related families - Part II

 Org: Yixin Cao

-(Hong Kong Polytechnic University) and Derek G. Corneil
+(Hong Kong Polytechnic University) et Derek G. Corneil

 (University of Toronto)